-(O) A current photograph;

-- (P) For the applications of Primary Management Officials, including the General Manager of the Gaming Enterprise and the Managers of each Gaming Facility, financial statements; - (Q) Fingerprints consistent with procedures adopted by the SNGA according to 25 C.F.R. § 522.2(h); and - (R) Any other information the SNGA deems relevant.

-(7) Background Investigation.

-A background investigation for each prospective Primary Management Official and Key Employee requiring a License shall be conducted by the SNGA.

-- (A) Required Actions.
-The background investigation must include the following actions: - (i) Verification of the applicant's identity and the information submitted by the applicant on the License application; - (ii) Contacts with the applicant's personal and business references;

-- (iii) A civil, criminal, public records, and credit history check; and - (iv) Forwarding the applicant's fingerprint card to the NIGC to be processed by the Federal Bureau of Investigation's National Criminal Information Center.
+- (O) A current photograph; - (P) For the applications of Primary Management Officials, including the General Manager of the Gaming Enterprise and the Managers of each Gaming Facility, financial statements; - (Q) Fingerprints consistent with procedures adopted by the SNGA according to 25 C.F.R. § 522.2(h); and - (R) Any other information the SNGA deems relevant. - (7) Background Investigation.
+A background investigation for each prospective Primary Management Official and Key Employee requiring a License shall be conducted by the SNGA. - (A) Required Actions.
+The background investigation must include the following actions: - (i) Verification of the applicant's identity and the information submitted by the applicant on the License application; - (ii) Contacts with the applicant's personal and business references: - (iii) A civil, criminal, public records, and credit history check; and - (iv) Forwarding the applicant's fingerprint card to the NIGC to be processed by the Federal Bureau of Investigation's National Criminal Information Center.
 The SNGA may submit an applicant's fingerprint card to any additional tribal, local, or state criminal history check system as the SNGA deems necessary or appropriate.
-Reports obtained from such fingerprint processing shall be incorporated into the applicant's application file. - (v) The SNGA by regulation may conduct such additional investigative activities as it may deem appropriate. - (vi) The SNGA may issue a notice to a License applicant for an interview or hearing at any time during the investigation to secure any additional information it may require in determining the applicant's suitability for a License. - (vii) Upon completion of the investigation, the staff shall prepare a written report and recommendation in relation to the applicant's suitability and the SNGA shall then determine whether to grant or deny the License. - (B) Retention of Records.
-The SNGA shall retain License applications for Key Employees and Primary Management Officials and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - (C) Submissions to NIGC and Granting Licenses. - (i) The SNGA shall forward to the NIGC a completed license application when a Key Employee or Primary Management Official begins work at a gaming operation. - (ii) The SNGA shall forward an investigative report on each background investigation to the National Indian Gaming Commission within sixty (60) days after an employee begins work in accordance with the requirements established by the NIGC by regulation or written instructions.
+Reports obtained from such fingerprint processing shall be incorporated into the applicant's application file. - (v) The SNGA by regulation may conduct such additional investigative activities as it may deem appropriate. - (vi) The SNGA may issue a notice to a License applicant for an interview or hearing at any time during the investigation to secure any additional information it may require in determining the applicant's suitability for a License.

+- (vii) Upon completion of the investigation, the staff shall prepare a written report and recommendation in relation to the applicant's suitability and the SNGA shall then determine whether to grant or deny the License. - (B) Retention of Records.
+The SNGA shall retain License applications for Key Employees and Primary Management Officials, reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee, and eligibility determinations for no less than three (3) years from the date of termination of employment. - (C) Submissions to NIGC and Granting Licenses.
+Before issuing a license to a Primary Management Official or a Key Employee and no later than 60 days after the applicant begins work, the SNGA shall forward to the NIGC a notice of results of the applicant's background investigation that includes: - (i) the applicant's name, date of birth, and SSN; - (ii) the date on which the applicant began or will begin work as a Primary Management Official or Key Employee; - (iii) a summary of the information presented in the investigative report, including: - (1) license(s) that have previously been denied; - (II) gaming licenses that have been revoked, even if subsequently reinstated; - (III) every known criminal charge brought against the applicant within the last 10 years of the date of the application; and - (IV) every felony of which the applicant has been convicted or any ongoing prosecution; and - (iv) a copy of the eligibility determination made under 25 C.F.R.
+556.5. - (D) Before issuing a license to a Primary Management Official or a Key Employee, the SNGA shall create and maintain an investigative report on each background investigation that includes all of the following. - (i) Steps taken in conducting a background investigation;